STREET CRIME

-The man punched her and threw her to the ground.
-She said he put his hands up her dress and tried to pull down her underwear, but she resisted and screamed as loud as she could.
+He punched her and threw her to the ground.
+He put his hands up her dress and tried to pull down her underwear, but she resisted and screamed as loud as she could.
 Luckily, neighbors came running and scared him off.

 Along with "fight or flight” and surrender, I’ve added two more: outsmart and posture, and aligned them all with FBI guidelines (but clarified their clunky wording):